anuj-rajput/resume/README.md

 - Designed, developed and delivered the iOS App from scratch.
 - Helped the team understand the business by identifying the problems and coming up with solutions.

-__Technologies__: Objective-C, Swift, Xcode, Location Tracking, Keychain, Universal Links, Realm, REST, Sockets, OAuth 2, Firebase, Fastlane
+__Technologies__: Objective-C, Swift, Xcode, Location Tracking, Keychain, Universal Links, Realm, REST, Sockets, OAuth 2, JWT, Firebase, Fastlane

 ### RoadCast Tech
 New Delhi, India